10 min read

 Evolution from Data Warehouses

-As businesses expanded, the need for data grew, leading to the creation of data lakes.
-These systems provided a solution for data storage, enabling companies to collect and analyze information quickly and on a large scale.
-While data lakes addressed storage problems, they also presented hurdles in terms of quality, governance, and overall performance.
+As businesses grew, so did their data needs, which led to the creation of data lakes.
+These new systems offered a solution for storing huge amounts of data, letting companies collect and analyze info quickly and at scale.
+But, while data lakes solved some storage problems, they introduced new ones—like how to maintain quality, governance, and performance.

 Ilum - Introduction of Data Lakes